tsukuba-hpcs/finchfs/docs/run.rst

 Run finchfsd
 ============

 ``finchfsd`` starts with MPI.
-The finchfsd options are below.
+The finchfsd options are the following.

 * ``-c db_dir`` : specifies a database directory or a DAX device.
 If the directory does not exist, it will be created.
 * ``-s db_size`` : specifies a database size.
 This option is only effective when using the pmemkv and fsdax.
 Default is 1 GiB.
 * ``-t num_threads`` : specifies the number of threads of the finchfsd.
 Default is 1.
 * ``-v log_level`` : specifies the log level (e.g. debug).
 Default is info.

-An example of script is below.
+An example of a script is the following.

 .. code-block:: bash